13 top recruiting strategies to use in 2024

 Advertisment

 Employer branding is perhaps the most critical factor in attracting, acquiring, and retaining top people.
-Indeed, 72 % of recruiting leaders feel that it has a major influence on recruiting (Zivkovic, 2018).
+Indeed, 72 % of recruiting leaders feel it has a major influence on recruiting (Zivkovic, 2018).

 If your organization has a strong brand, an applicant may already know who you are and will decide whether or not to interact (or not).
-If a prospective is unfamiliar with your company, establishing a coherent employer brand across all touchpoints from your website to how a recruiter responds to inquiries can help them understand what youre all about.
+If a prospective is unfamiliar with your company, establishing a coherent employer brand across all touchpoints from your website to how a recruiter responds to inquiries can help them understand what you are all about.

 2. Create Killer Job Adverts